quic-qrb-ros/ros2_tracing/README.md

 ### Trace command

-The first option is to use the `ros2 trace` command.
+The first option is to use the `perfetto` command.

 ```
-$ ros2 trace
+$ cat /data/linux-arm64/config.txt | perfetto --txt -c - -o /data/linux-arm64/perfetto-trace
 ```

-By default, it will enable all ROS tracepoints and a few kernel tracepoints.
-The trace will be written to `~/.ros/tracing/session-YYYYMMDDHHMMSS`.
+By default, it will enable all ROS tracepoints and kernel tracepoints.
+The trace will be written to /data/linux-arm64/perfetto-trace.
 Run the command with `-h` for more information.

-### Launch file trace action
+### Launch perfetto trace example

 Another option is to use the `Trace` action in a launch file along with your `Node` action(s).
 This way, tracing happens when launching the launch file.

 ```
-$ ros2 launch tracetools_launch example.launch.py
+$ ros2 ros2 run tracetools perfetto_trace
 ```

-See [this example launch file](./tracetools_launch/launch/example.launch.py) for more information.
+See [this example perfetto_trace file](./tracetools/src/perfetto_trace.cpp) for more information.

 ## Design

 See the [design document](./doc/design_ros_2.md).

 ## Packages

-### ros2trace

-Package containing a `ros2cli` extension to enable tracing.

 ### tracetools